-Evaluation of the interns' performance is an ongoing process.
-At the outset of the internship, interns meet with the internship coordinator and all of their rotation supervisors to establish their training plan for the year.
-During each rotation, there is a formal mid-rotation meeting with the intern, their rotation supervisor and the Internship Coordinator, to review the intern's goals.
+Evaluation of the residents' performance is an ongoing process.
+At the outset of the residency, residents meet with the residency coordinator and their rotation supervisors to establish their training plan for the year.
+During each rotation, there is a formal mid-rotation meeting with the intern, their rotation supervisor and the Residency Coordinator, to review the intern's goals.
 At this time, the intern receives formal written feedback about their progress in the rotation to date.
-Additionally, each intern meets individually with the Internship Coordinator on a monthly basis.
-These meetings provide interns with opportunities to discuss privately their experiences in the rotations.
-The meetings also allow for the Internship Coordinator to ensure training goals are being addressed.
-At the end of each rotation there is a transition meeting that includes the intern, the Internship Coordinator, the current supervisor and the incoming supervisor.
+Additionally, each intern meets individually with the Residency Coordinator on a monthly basis.
+These meetings provide residents with opportunities to discuss privately their experiences in the rotations.
+The meetings also allow for the Residency Coordinator to ensure training goals are being addressed.
+At the end of each rotation there is a transition meeting that includes the intern, the Residency Coordinator, the current supervisor and the incoming supervisor.
 In preparation for this meeting, the current supervisor completes another formal evaluation form which is reviewed privately with the intern prior to the meeting.
 At the transition meeting the intern's performance and progress for the rotation are summarized.
-Interns receive a copy of each evaluation, and also receive a letter from the Internship Coordinator at the end of the internship year that outlines their progress throughout the entire year.
-Copies of the interns' evaluations are also sent to their respective university Directors of Training.
+Residents receive a copy of each evaluation, and also receive a letter from the Residency Coordinator at the end of the residency year that outlines their progress throughout the entire year.
+Copies of the residents' evaluations are also sent to their respective university Directors of Training.